HackDavis/AISCWorkshop2024/README.md

     c.
 Check for **C:\Program Files\nodejs\\** in the list of paths that appear.
 If it's not there, click on New and add it to the list.
 Restart VSCode and it should work now.

+#### Python
+We need to download python locally to run our Flask server.
+1. Please download Python here: https://www.python.org/downloads/.
+Be sure to download the correct installer as per your system (Windows/MacOS)
+2. Run the Installer.

 ## Repository
 To use git's version control, let's create and set up our repo :>